nhuntwalker/python-thirty-minutes/lessons/02-input-loops-functions-tests.md

 ## Loops - Doing the Same Thing a Bunch of Times

+As the subtitle says, whenever you want to perform the same operation or set of operations multiple times, a loop will be your tool.

+### For loops, for finite iteration

-As we saw before, the structure of a `for` loop in Python is as follows:
+We saw briefly in the previous lesson that the structure of a `for` loop in Python is as follows:

 ```python
 for <item> in <some iterable thing>: